 What to Expect

-Therapy or coaching can be overwhelming.
+Therapy can be overwhelming.
 It’s probably one of the first times that you’re speaking your deepest parts of you out-loud, and with a stranger no less!

 You’re willing to do whatever it takes at this point to feel better, but it’s still scary nonetheless.
 You may have had a bad therapist or experience in the past, or you may just be feeling so raw from your life circumstances that this “therapy thing” better work, because you’re out of other options!

 In our first session, we will talk about what is bringing you into counseling.
 We may talk about your history, but often we spend time talking about your most important current needs.
 This makes the most sense, as this is what is causing you current emotional difficulty and has pushed you “in the door” so to speak.